Over $1 Billion Won for Our clients

 What Makes Us Different

-• No fees Unless We Win!
+- No Fees Unless We Win!

-• 200+ Years of Combined Experience
+- 200+ Years of Combined Experience

-• Over $1 Billion Recovered
+- Over $1 Billion Recovered

-• Highly Recognized in the Legal Industry
+- Highly Recognized in the Legal Industry

-Medical Malpractice Can Occur in a Variety of Ways
+Medical Malpractice Can Occur in Various Ways

 Medical negligence can happen during the course of routine procedures and life-threatening emergencies alike.
 Our firm has represented clients who have experienced the following and more: